Keysight/cyperf/deployment/containers/README.md

     sudo docker logs [cyperf-agent-container-id]  > [cyperf-agent-container-id].log
     ```
 2. Agents not visible in CyPerf Controller
-- Make sure that the ingress security rules for CyPerf Controller [(or Contoller Proxy)](#general-prerequisites) allow port numbers 443 and 30422 for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.
+- Make sure that the ingress security rules for CyPerf Controller [(or Contoller Proxy)](#general-prerequisites) allow port numbers 443 for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.
 - Also check that the Agent containers are in ready state after deployment.
     ```
     sudo docker container ls